StyXman/ayrton/doc/source/reference.rst

     This variable holds a list of strings, each one representing a directory.
-    When binaries are executed (see :py:func:`foo`), they're searched in these directories by appending *foo* to each of the directory until an executable is found.
+    When binaries are executed (see :py:func:`foo`), they're searched in these directories by appending *foo* to each one of the directories until an executable is found.

 Exceptions
 ----------